mtumilowicz/angularjs-weather-forecast/README.md

 		<div search-result></div>
 	* restrict: 'AE' A - attribute, e-element; by default: AE; not supported by default: ex. class, comment
 1. templates
-	* searchresult.html
-		content of template
+	* content of template: searchResult.html
 	* then in directive
 		template -> templateUrl: 'directives/searchresult.html'
 1. scope